codedventuresptyltd/foundry/docs/core/translators.md

 The **Translator Framework** provides a standardized way to convert internal Engagement data into external data exchange formats like **cXML**, **UBL**, **JSON schemas**, and custom XML formats required by procurement systems, ERPs, and trading partners.

-Rather than hardcoding transformation logic for each format, the framework uses three cooperating components:
+Implemented as a static service class (following the pricing module pattern), the framework provides:

-1. **Config** — Declarative field mappings (JSON/YAML)
+1. **Config** — Declarative field mappings with MongoDB storage support
 2. **Transformer** — Type-safe data extraction and normalization (TypeScript class)
-3. **Template** — Format output definition (Liquid/Handlebars)
+3. **Template** — Format output definition (simple placeholder replacement)

-This separation allows new formats to be added quickly, versioned independently, and customized per tenant without modifying core logic.
+This separation allows new formats to be added quickly, versioned independently, and customized per client with database-stored configs—no code changes required.

 ---